-A good Teppanyaki sauce adds a salty, sweet and often sharp edgy flavor to your food.
-They enhance the flavor and appearance and add moisture to the dish.
+A good teppanyaki sauce adds a salty, sweet, and often sharp edgy flavor to your food.
+It enhances the flavor and appearance, and adds moisture to the dish.

 Some ingredients used in teppanyaki sauces include:

-These ingredients are discussed more in the next sections below.
+I’ll talk about these ingredients some more in the next sections below.

 - Vinegar: Sake, rice, and black vinegar are the most common types of vinegar in Japan.

-- Mirin: This is a type of cooking sake that is sweet and has less alcohol content.
+- Mirin: This is a type of cooking sake that’s sweet and has less alcohol content.

 - Ponzu: This substance is produced from mirin, rice vinegar, yuzu, fish flakes, and seaweed.
 This is usually used as toppings, marinades, or sauces.

-- Soy sauce: There are five major types of soy sauce that are used in Japanese cooking.
-Each type vary depending upon the amount of soybean, wheat, and other ingredients that are used.
+- Soy sauce: There are 5 major types of soy sauce that are used in Japanese cooking.
+Each type varies depending upon the amount of soybean, wheat, and other ingredients that are used.

 - Ajipon: This is a ponzu brand that has low salt content and contains soy sauce.

-- Dashi: This is a broth that enhances the flavor of Japanese cuisines.
-It is produced from dried fish shavings, seaweed, and dashi.
+- Dashi: This is a broth that enhances the flavor of Japanese cuisine.
+It’s produced from dried fish shavings, seaweed, and dashi.
 It adds to the saltiness of the dish.